 - Sprinkle on the sausage meat topping

 - Add whatever else takes your fancy.
-I added sliced cherry tomatoes, capers, sliced artichoke hearts to bake on top and fresh basil once it was cooked
+I added sliced cherry tomatoes, capers, sliced artichoke hearts.

-- Cook or grill in a hot oven for eight to ten minutes or on the floor of the AGA roasting oven depending on your cooker.
+- Cook for eight to ten minutes or on the floor of the AGA roasting oven depending on your cooker.
 Ensure that the cheese has melted and that the base is firm before removing